DANCEcollaborative/bazaar/README.md

               - .../2/STUDENTB/2/...
               - .../3/STUDENTC/3/…

-# Installing and running the legacy version in an IDE
+# Install and run the legacy version in an IDE
 A few of the tutor agents are set up to use an older ("legacy") version of sockets, including WeatherLegacyAgent and MTurkLegacyAgent.
 - Installing
   - Install a Java JDK.
 OpenJDK’s 1.8 is recommended.
 (See above.)